krupuk1/nextjs-geist-starter/realtime-google-sheet-table/README.md

 4. Check if your Google Sheet is publicly accessible
 5. Look for error messages in the browser console
 6. Verify that your Google Sheets API is enabled in the Google Cloud Console
+7. Check your browser's network tab to ensure API requests are working

 ## Support